TVke/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

 to automate updates and guide users as they edit data.

 .. exercise::
    #.
-Set the garden area to zero if the garden checkbox is unchecked.
+Set the garden area to zero if :guilabel:`Garden` is unchecked.
    #.
-Set the garden checkbox to checked if the garden area is set.
+Set :guilabel:`Garden` to checked if the garden area is set.
    #.
-Display a non-blocking warning if the garden area is set to zero and the garden checkbox is
+Display a non-blocking warning if the garden area is set to zero and :guilabel:`Garden` is
       checked.
    #.
 Prevent archiving a property that has **pending** offers.